grahamwjohnson/KenazLBM/docs/index.md

 kenaxlbm prefetch_models
 ```

 The BSE, BSP, and BSV pretrained models should now be downloaded and cached locally.
-To check, you can runn the following command:
+To check, you can run the following command:

 ```bash
 kenazlbm check_models